polux/hgom/README.markdown

 ## Test ##

+The test suite is compiled only if the `test` flag is set.
+For instance, run

+    cabal configure -ftest
+    cabal build
+    ./dist/build/hgom/hgom --test n

+or

+    cabal install -ftest
+    hgom --test n

-Simply run `hgom --test n` where `n` is the number of random inputs generated for each test.
+where `n` is the number of random inputs generated for each test.

 ### Code Coverage ###